Yolean/kubernetes-assert/README.md

 From the Prometheus console, you can explore the metrics is it collecting and do some basic graphing.
 You can also view the configuration and the targets.
-Click Status->Targets and you should see the Kubernetes cluster and nodes.
+Click _Status -> Targets_ and you should see the Kubernetes cluster and nodes.
 You should also see that Prometheus discovered itself under `kubernetes-pods`